FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 ### Footer

-Does no actions, just tells where FOG\'s default variables are setup Any new items will go below this, and you can add your own variables.
+Does no actions, just tells where FOG's default variables are setup Any new items will go below this, and you can add your own variables.
 You can add variables wherever you want. :